copernicus-mogley/zkav.club/infrastructure/zcash/README.md

 * Upload 5–10 test videos
 * Validate: playback, metadata conventions, captions flow (if used), federation behavior
-* Produce the public “How we publish” workflow doc from the outline above
+* Produce the public "How we publish" workflow doc from the outline above

 ### Phase 5 — MVP launch